inyong37/Study/VI. Language/iii. Python/readme.md

 ### SciPy | [Homepage](https://www.scipy.org/) | `import scipy`
 The SciPy library is one of the core packages that make up the SciPy stack.
 It provides many user-friendly and efficient numberical routines, such as routines for numerical integration, interpolation, optimization, linear algebra, and statistics.

+### select - Waiting for I/O completion | [Docs 3](https://docs.python.org/3/library/select.html#module-select)

+This module provides access to the `select()` and `poll()` functions available in most operating systems, `devpoll()` available on Solaris and derivates, `epoll()` available on Linux 2.5+ and `kqueue()` available on most BSD.
+Note that on Windows, it only works for sockets; on other operating systems, it also works for other file types (in particular, on Unix, it works on pipes).
+It cannot be used on regular files to determine whether a file has grown since it was last read.

+Note: The `selectors` module allows high-level and efficient I/O multiplexing, built upon the `select` module primitives.
+Users are encouraged to use the `selectors` module instead, unless they want precise control over the OS-level primitives used.

 ### selectors - High-level I/O multiplexing | [Docs 3](https://docs.python.org/3/library/selectors.html#module-selectors)

 This module allows high-level and efficient I/O multiplexing, built upon the select module primitives.
 Users are encouraged to use this module instead, unless they want precise control over the OS-level primitives used.